 Unlike other traditional putters, the Pro X has a less-tapered profile.
 This helps prevent wrist movements while putting.
 At the same time, it delivers a tacky and comfortable feel.

-What we liked: The WINN WinnPro X 1.18 has an exceptional grip which will align to your grip and is easy to handle.
+What makes it special?
+The WINN WinnPro X 1.18 has an exceptional grip which will align to your grip and is easy to handle.

 What could be better: Nothing to criticize here, except for that there’s only one size available.